-R. Faculty Evaluation
+T. Faculty Evaluation

 Student evaluations of faculty and courses are performed each semester for continuous program improvement.
 Evaluations will be sent electronically.
+Ample time will be allowed to complete the evaluation form.
 Your comments and responses should be fair and honest.
 Since the purpose of the evaluation is improvement; document your comments in such a way that the instructor can benefit or improve his/her teaching.
 After your final grades have been submitted, your tabulated responses will be seen by the instructor, the dean, and the department chair.

-S. Delay of Program Progression (Out-of-Sync)
+U. Delay of Program Progression (Out-of-Sync)